STATE OF LOUISIANA

 WHEREAS, the Louisiana Homeland Security and Emergency Assistance and Disaster Act, La.
 R.S.
 29:721, et seq., confers upon the Governor of the State of Louisiana emergency powers to deal with emergencies and disasters, including those caused by fire, flood, earthquake or other natural or manmade causes, in order to ensure that preparations of this State will be adequate to deal with such emergencies or disasters and to preserve the lives and property of the people of the State of Louisiana;

 WHEREAS, when the Governor determines that a disaster or emergency has occurred, or the threat thereof is imminent, La.
 R.S.
-29:724(B)(1) empowers the Governor to declare a state of emergency by executive order or proclamation, or both;
+29:724(8)(1) empowers him to declare a state of emergency by executive order or proclamation, or both;

 NOW THEREFORE, I, JOHN BEL EDWARDS, Governor of the State of Louisiana, by virtue of the authority vested by the Constitution and the laws of the State of Louisiana, do hereby order and direct as follows:

-SECTION 3: All departments, commissions, boards, agencies and officers of the State, or any political subdivision thereof, are authorized and directed to cooperate in actions the State may take in response to the effects of this event.
+SECTION 4: All departments, commissions, boards, agencies, and officer; of the State, or any political subdivision thereof, are authorized and directed to cooperate in action; the State may take in response to the effects of this severe weather event.

-SECTION 4: This order is effective upon signature and shall remain in effect from Monday, February 26, 2018 until Tuesday, March 27, 2018, unless terminated sooner.
+SECTIONS 5: This order is effective upon signature and shall remain in effect from Friday, August 21, 2020 to Sunday, September 20, 2020, unless terminated sooner.

-IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana, in the City of Baton Rouge, on this 26th day of February, 2018.
+IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana in the City of Baton Rouge, on this 21st day of August, 2020.